GoTolstoy/tolstoy-toly-kb/products/play/faq/troubleshooting/troubleshooting-homepage-spotlight-or-carousel-for-shopify-users.md

-## Troubleshooting Homepage Spotlight Carousel for Shopify Users
+## Troubleshooting Homepage Spotlight or Carousel for Shopify Users

 - **Ensure Products Are Tagged**: Verify that products are tagged on the videos in your carousel.
 You can choose from your existing playlist or create a new one in the library.